Oral Health and Children

-- AAP Launches Brush, Book, Bed Pilot Study!
-Print this great poster in English and Spanish to use in your practice.
+- AAP Launches Brush, Book, Bed Pilot Study: Poster in English & Spanish

 - Oral Health Opinions and Practices of Pediatricians: Updated Results From a National Survey

-- USPSTF Issues New Recommendations for the Prevention of Dental Caries in Young Children
+- USPSTF Recommendations: Prevention of Dental Caries in Young Children

-- Pediatricians can become members of the AAP Section on Oral Health for free!
-Simply e-mail firstname.lastname@example.org.
+- Become a Member of the AAP Section on Oral Health

 - AAP/Bright Futures Oral Health Risk Assessment Tool